Apostolic Faith Church

-The Apostolic Faith Church, formerly the Apostolic Faith Mission, is a Holiness Pentecostal denomination of Christianity, with nationwide reach and headquartered in Portland, Oregon, United States.
-The Apostolic Faith Mission of Portland was founded in 1907 by Florence L. Crawford, who was affiliated with William J. Seymour and the Azusa Street Revival of Los Angeles, California.
+The Apostolic Faith Church of Portland, Oregon (AFC), also known as the Apostolic Faith Mission of Portland, Oregon, is an international Holiness Pentecostal denomination of Christianity, with nationwide reach and headquartered in Portland, Oregon, United States.
+It was founded in 1907 by Florence L. Crawford, who was affiliated with William J. Seymour and the Azusa Street Revival of Los Angeles, California.
 By 1908 Crawford had independently founded what would become the Apostolic Faith Church.
-Since July 2000, the Superintendent General of the Apostolic Faith Church has been Darrel Lee.
+The Superintendent General of the Apostolic Faith Church is Olusola Adesope.

 The Apostolic Faith Church has a presence in the United States, Canada and across Africa, Asia, Europe, Central and South America, and Australia.
-In 1997, the AFC had 2,013 members in 115 churches served by 188 clergy in the United States.
-There are ten churches in Canada, several hundred in Africa (six-hundred in Nigeria alone), twenty throughout the Philippines and Korea, nine in Europe (Romania and Norway), and over sixty in the West Indies.
+In 2023, the AFC had 2,396 churches served by 3,551 clergy across the globe.
+There are thirteen churches in Canada, fifty-nine in the United States, over one thousand in Africa, thirty throughout the Philippines, Korea, and Japan, fifty-four across Europe, and over one hundred in the Caribbean.
 Church-affiliated groups also regularly assemble in other parts of the world and recently include India.
 In some locations, member churches carry the name Trinity Apostolic Faith Church in order to differentiate themselves from non-affiliated churches in the same area.

 History

 The founder of the Apostolic Faith Church was Florence L. Crawford.
 Crawford was a participant in the Azusa Street Revival.
 This revival began in 1906 at the Apostolic Faith Mission in Los Angeles.
 The Azusa Street Mission, as it was called, quickly became the center of the Holiness Pentecostal movement mainly through the publication of The Apostolic Faith newspaper.
 Seymour appointed Crawford as the state director of the Pacific Coast Apostolic Faith movement where she would help other missions and churches join the movement.
 Crawford's break with Seymour was complete by 1911.
 She began an independent work in Portland, Oregon, with the same name as Seymour's mission and most of the churches under her supervision followed her.

 This considerably weakened Seymour's undisputed leadership of the burgeoning Pentecostal movement as most of the churches which had fed the movement chose alignment with Crawford.
 According to Crawford, the separation was necessitated by rumors that Seymour had abandoned the Wesleyan position that entire sanctification was a second work of grace after conversion.
 Crawford's mission gained further influence when Clara Lum, editor of The Apostolic Faith, transferred the paper, under controversial circumstances, to the Portland mission in mid-1908.
-The Apostolic Faith would become the Higher Way at a later date and is still published.
+The Apostolic Faith title changed to the Light of Hope and then The Higher Way before reverting back to The Apostolic Faith in 2017, and it is still published today.

 As part of the COVID-19 pandemic, the company received between $150,000 and $350,000 in federally backed small business loans from Columbia State Bank as part of the Paycheck Protection Program.
 The company stated it would allow them to retain an unstated number of jobs.